camba1/gotempm/README.md

 ### Services

-We use `go-micro` as the main GO microservices framework.
-Using go-micro simplifies many of the tasks associated with building micro services including (but not limited to):
+We use `Micro` as the main GO microservices platform.
+Using Micro simplifies many of the tasks associated with building microservices including (but not limited to):

 - Service discovery
 - gRPC for inter service communication
-- Pluggable interfaces to popular software applications like NATS and Redis
 - Built in async messaging (in our case used to set up pub/sub messages to NATS )
 - Built-in data storage interface (in our case used to interact with Redis)
 - API gateway: